yanuvelir/SpringProject/les_12/demo/src/main/java/com/example/demo/ReadMe.txt

      public class MathTeacher implements Teacher {
         Also we can use multiply Lazy annotation over the application.properties file
         * spring.main.lazy-initialization=true *

+     18th lesson - learned the @Scope annotation.
+It defines "singleTone" or "prototype" method of a Bean creating.
+"Singleton" creates one bean, "Prototype" creates two beans

+        //@Scope("prototype") // first way to define the Scope
+        @Scope(ConfigurableListableBeanFactory.SCOPE_PROTOTYPE) //second way to define a @Scope